-We’ve found through those conversations that, almost universally, what fire departments are looking for from their fire truck suspensions is minimal maintenance, protection of their mounted equipment, and a stable, comfortable ride.
+We’ve found through numerous conversations that, almost universally, what fire departments are looking for from their fire truck suspensions is minimal maintenance, protection of their mounted equipment, and a stable, comfortable ride.

 See Our Fire Truck Suspensions for Yourself at FDIC

-Our Air Link and Atlas suspensions will be featured on many of the fire trucks on display at FDIC.
+Our Air Link suspensions will be featured on many of the fire trucks on display at FDIC.
 If you’re in attendance, be sure to ask about what suspensions are available and what benefits they provide.
-And if you would like to meet with me in person, I’d be happy to schedule a time to discuss what benefits Atlas or Air Link can bring to your department.
+We would be happy to schedule a time to discuss what benefits Air Link can bring to your department.

 Manager of Defence Programs & Heavy Vocational Products